 Description of the project

 It is in pursuit of this knowledge that Kerez declares architectonic space as a postulate: architecture can be presented through the medium of architecture itself.
-He builds a space as an architectonic project in Bruno Giacometti’s Swiss Pavilion.
+He builds a space as an architectural project in Bruno Giacometti’s Swiss Pavilion.
 This space is an experience that takes place at a specific location and justifies itself there.
-It is meant to stand only for itself, as aclaim or a thesis; not to serve as an illustration of some other space beyond itself, or gesture toward some particular tendency in architecture.
+It is meant to stand only for itself, as a claim or a thesis; not to serve as an illustration of some other space beyond itself, or gesture toward some particular tendency in architecture.

 With this as a starting point, Kerez’s «Incidental Space» attempts to explore the outer limits of what can be achieved in architecture today.
 How can you use the medium of architecture to contemplate an architectural space that is entirely abstract and as complex as possible?
-How could this kind of imaginary space even be visualized, and how could it be produced?
+How could this kind of imaginary space even be visualised, and how could it be produced?
 The goal of this project was not to create a built space using any specific construction method, design method, or spatial program.
-Instead, with the help of an abstract architectural objective, it aimed to produce an «atomized» space, a small space with maximum possible complexity and with infinite interior extension – a space whose visual character cannot be something easil y decoded, that doesn’t depict or represent any other space, that defies univocality and withdraws from any unambiguous legibility.
+Instead, with the help of an abstract architectural objective, it aimed to produce an «atomized» space, a small space with maximum possible complexity and with infinite interior extension – a space whose visual character cannot be something easily decoded, that doesn’t depict or represent any other space, that defies univocality and withdraws from any unambiguous legibility.
 In short, Christian Kerez sought to create a space that in no way corresponds to what a r- chitecture has hitherto considered t o be architectural space.

 With his project, Kerez reveals the extent to which the depiction of architecture can alter the very nature and possibilities of architecture.
 Incorporating the ephemeral aspect of an exhibition «Incidental Space» could only be achieved at this specific moment in time using the latest technologies and all available resources, extended research groundwork and expertise of an extensive network of collaborators.
-In this sense it positively reflects the potential of architectural production as an interdisciplinary practice of architecture beyond the building.
-This reality demands for an intensive exchange between research and architectural practice, as well as highly te chnicalized interdisciplinary collaboration among architects, engineers, art experts and specialists in digital production.
+In this sense, it positively reflects the potential of architectural production as an interdisciplinary practice of architecture beyond the building.
+This reality demands an intensive exchange between research and architectural practice, as well as highly technicalized interdisciplinary collaboration among architects, engineers, art experts and specialists in digital production.

-The task of architecture time and again must be to provide food for thought by setting it- self new frontiers that change received notions of and about architecture.
-Referring to the title of this year’s La Biennale di Venezia by Alejandro Aravena «Reporting from the Front» the project and exhibition «Incidental Space» does not recount a front elsewhere but transfers and produces one in Venice.
+The task of architecture, time and again, must be to provide food for thought by setting itself new frontiers that change received notions of and about architecture.
+Referring to the title of this year’s La Biennale di Venezia by Alejandro Aravena, «Reporting from the Front,» the project and exhibition «Incidental Space» does not recount a front elsewhere but transfers and produces one in Venice.

 Read more